Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Agility
+**Targeted defense:** Agility

 **Duration:** Concentration, Persisting

 </div>

 In a terrible display of power, acid rains from the sky.
 At the start of each of your turns for the duration of this effect, select 3 tiles of your choice within range.
-Make an Agility attack against each creature in those tiles.
+Make a special attack against Agility against each creature in those tiles.
 If you hit, deal 1d8 + Presence corrosive damage and apply one stack of defenseless.
 If you miss, If you miss, they suffer the attack's effects at half efficacy instead.

 In each selected tile, create the _acid puddle_ tile effect.
 When this tile effect is triggered, deal 1d8 + Presence corrosive damage and apply one stack of defenseless to the triggering creature.